 VR 2.
 This site is located to the west of the great 55 m Buddha’s niche, practically at the foot of the Great Cliff.
 A set of glazed-ceramics and glass workshops were found buried here, outside the walls, backing up to the ramparts (?).
 Next year, explorations will be conducted on this site and, if possible, on the sectors inside or close to the royal city.

-MR (“Monastère du Roi Précédent” / “Monastère du Premier Roi” or Monastery of the First or Previous King).
+II - MR (“Monastère du Roi Précédent” / “Monastère du Premier Roi” or Monastery of the First or Previous King).
 In spite of the soundings carried out in 2005, where excavators from the MZT were able to circulate freely with no apparent danger, this year (2006), the site, which is situated midway between the niches of the two great statues that were dynamited, were completely covered by several hundred red and white painted stones indicating the supposed positions of mines.
 Where did these mines come from this year?
 Curiously, we have no answer.
 There is no doubt that next year, in 2007, the MZT will excavate the site (2nd campaign), taking all the necessary precautions in accordance with its predefined schedule following the demining.

-MO (“Monastère Oriental” or Eastern Monastery).
+III - MO (“Monastère Oriental” or Eastern Monastery).
 In 2007, the MZT will proceed with its 6th excavation campaign on this site.
 And, like this year, it will pay particular attention to the architecture of the site and the excavation and will study the different types of stoupas and other objects found.
 The excavations on several sectors of this large site will be conducted from east to west and from north to south and will require several decades of work.
 The MZT will take great care in safeguarding the exhumed relics in order to convert stoupa sector no. 2 into a museum site.
 Z. Tarzi acquired considerable experience and world recognition from his conversion of an archaeological site into a museum with his work on the Tape Shotor de Hadda site museum (east Afghanistan)